pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 description: Learn what a star-tree index is and the concept of how one works.
 ---

-# Star-Tree Index
+# Star-tree index

-In this page you will learn what a star-tree index is and gain a conceptual understanding of how one works.
+Learn what a star-tree index is and how it works.

 Unlike other index techniques which work on a single column, the star-tree index is built on multiple columns and utilizes pre-aggregated results to significantly reduce the number of values to be processed, resulting in improved query performance.

 One of the biggest challenges in realtime OLAP systems is achieving and maintaining tight SLAs on latency and throughput on large data sets.
 Existing techniques such as [sorted index](forward-index.md) or [inverted index](inverted-index.md) help improve query latencies, but speed-ups are still limited by the number of documents that need to be processed to compute results.
 On the other hand, pre-aggregating the results ensures a constant upper bound on query latencies, but can lead to storage space explosion.

-Here we introduce the **star-tree** index to utilize the pre-aggregated documents in a way that achieves low query latencies but also uses the storage space efficiently for aggregation and group-by queries.
+Use the **star-tree** index to utilize pre-aggregated documents to achieve both low query latencies and efficient use of storage space for aggregation and group-by queries.

 {% embed url="https://www.youtube.com/watch?v=bwO0HSXguFA" %}